hasura/graphql-engine/docs/graphql/manual/schema/data-validation.rst

     rating integer CHECK (rating > 0 AND rating < 11)
   );

-If the table already exists, you can add a Postgres check constraint as follows:
+If the table already exists, we can add a Postgres check constraint as follows:

 .. code-block:: plpgsql